pydantic/pydantic-settings/docs/index.md

 sources provides the required value.

 However, if your use case [aligns more with #2](#command-line-support), using Pydantic models to define CLIs, you will likely want required fields to be _strictly required at the CLI_.
-We can enable this behavior by using the `cli_enforce_required`.
+We can enable this behavior by using `cli_enforce_required`.

 ```py